fiction from my head

 Candace turned to face her.
 “The world would be as amazed by your work as I am if you ever showed it to anyone.
 Look at them.”
 She waved her arm toward the canvases leaning three or four deep against the wall.
 “They want to be seen.
 They want to be bought.”

 “They’re not worth the paint I waste on them.
 I may as well glue money to the canvas.”

 “You are not my daughter,” Candace laughed.
 “I must have stolen you from your real parents who were apparently statisticians.”

 “Give it up, Mom.
 And anyway, something’s not right.
 I’m not sure how to fix it.”

-“Well,” said Candace, “then you must change the focus.”
+“Well, then you must change your focus.”
 She waved her arm as if producing a spell from a magic wand.
 “Play hooky at least.
 Stay home and work on it until it thrills you.”

 “You’re only twenty-seven years old.
 Screw all this.
+Run away from home.
 Go to the beach.
 Take off on some cross-country adventure.
+Paint on the side of the road.
 Drive to Nova Scotia.
 Get a new job.
 Date someone.
 Anyone.
 A different new job.
 Shake things up a little.”

 “Mom.
 Not one word you said sounds sane.
 As usual.”